 INTERNAL WAY ACADEMY

-At the internal way Academy teaching begins with students learning how to obtain correct body alignment, release of tension, balance and connected internal movement.
-Focusing the mind is vital when training and brings us out of our heads and into our bodies.
-The process is broken down into individual compartments to allow students to feel and understand what these movements are.
-When we apply these movements through a correctly structured body and a focused mind they are very effective for health and martial arts.
-Over time we soften and connect the movements working with the connective tissue (fascia), tendons and ligaments, improving blood flow, massaging internal organs, allowing access to deeper levels of Tai Chi.
+At the internal way Academy training begins with students learning correct body alignment, release of tension, improved balance and connected internal movement.
+These movements are broken down into individual compartments to allow students to feel and understand how to perform the movements.
+When we apply these through an open, correctly structured, centred body and a focused mind they are very effective for health and martial arts.
+Over time we soften, connect and create a flow within our movement working with the connective tissue (fascia), tendons and ligaments, improving blood flow, massaging tissue and internal organs, allowing access to deeper levels of Tai Chi.
+We effectively learn to create yin and yang through our bodies moving as a whole.
+The breath is vital when training and is co ordinated with our movements.
 This enables us to have better balance and rooting within our practise and everyday life.
 These principles are then applied, within the school, to qigong sets, tai chi form and yoga.
+Focusing the mind when training brings us out of our heads and into our bodies, a form of meditation.
 Abdominal breathing is focused on within the training.
 Obtaining this state of mind and body gives us enormous benefits for mental and physical health, as well as increased stability and awareness of our centre.
 At higher levels the mind, body and spirit integrate and the training becomes a way of life.

 Essential Tips for Beginners